stackbit-projects/rainy-daffodil-8ad95/content/pages/index.md

 sections:
   - type: hero_section
     title: Hello there!
 My name is Malvika Dusowoth.
+    subtitle: >-
-    subtitle: This website was created by me in order to give you a better insig
+      This website was created by me in order to give you a better insight into my life
     actions:
       - label: Contact Me
         url: /contact